thisisnextlevel/AutomationSolution/README.md

   - `WriteFileTask` – writes text to a file
   - `RunProcessTask` – runs a shell command
   - `SleepTask` – pauses for a configurable time
+  - `DownloadFileTask` – downloads a file from a URL
 - Plugin loader for discovering additional tasks or engines from a `plugins` directory
 - Workflow definitions can be specified in `workflow.json`